llepogam/JEDHA/Block 5 - Project GetAround/README.md

 ### Project Background

-Getaround allows people to rent cars from individuals for periods ranging from hours to days.
-The company has experienced rapid growth since its founding in 2009, with over 5 million users and approximately 20,000 available cars worldwide as of 2019.

-A key operational challenge identified by Getaround is the issue of late returns at checkout, which can cause significant problems:
-- Creates friction for the next driver if the car is booked again on the same day
-- Results in customer dissatisfaction due to waiting for delayed returns
-- Sometimes leads to rental cancellations when cars aren't returned on time

-To address these issues, Getaround is implementing a minimum delay between consecutive rentals, preventing cars from appearing in search results if requested checkin/checkout times are too close to existing bookings.
-This solution requires careful optimization to balance customer satisfaction with revenue impact.
+This project addresses Getaround's challenge of late returns affecting subsequent rentals.
+When drivers return cars late, it creates friction for the next renter who may have to wait or even cancel their booking.
+To mitigate this issue, Getaround is considering implementing a minimum delay between consecutive rentals, which would prevent cars from appearing in search results if the requested times are too close to an existing booking.

 ### Project Objectives

-This project helps Getaround determine:
+This project has several objectives:
-1. The optimal minimum delay threshold between consecutive rentals
-2. The appropriate scope for implementing this feature (all cars vs. only Connect cars)
-3. The revenue impact of different threshold settings
-4. The effectiveness of thresholds in preventing problematic cases

-Through data analysis, predictive modeling, interactive visualization, and API development, this project provides stakeholders with the tools to make informed decisions that balance operational efficiency, customer satisfaction, and business revenue.
+- Optimal Minimum Delay Threshold: Identify the ideal time buffer between consecutive rentals that balances customer satisfaction with revenue impact.
+Data analysis suggests 30 minutes as a reasonable standard threshold, with potentially different thresholds for mobile vs. connect rentals.
+- Pricing Optimization: Build a machine learning model to predict the optimal rental price based on car features and rental patterns.
+- Data Analysis App: Create an interactive Streamlit dashboard to visualize the main analysis and simulate the impact of different threshold settings on rental availability and revenue.
+- API: Create a RESTful API to make the pricing model accessible for production use, allowing for seamless integration with other systems.

 ## Project Components